The Quantum Threat

 What is the Quantum Threat?

-Quantum computers will soon be commercially available, and code-breaking versions are close behind.
-Unexpectedly rapid progress in their development means they are now a business risk, one requiring mitigation strategies today.
+Quantum computers can break current public key encryption.
+These devices are commercially available, and code-breaking versions are close behind.
+Rapid progress in their development means that they are now a business risk, one requiring mitigation strategies today.
+Information that needs to be secure in 5 years or more needs to be protected now.

 Countdown to Quantum